zoythum/RISC-V-Parser/README.md

 * `directive` struct simply has an array of strings containing all the different arguments of the specifed directive

 ## Usage
-The proposed parser takes as input a `FILE*` containing a reference to an assembler source, reads its content and returns a `line` bilinked list.
+The proposed parser takes as input a `FILE*` containing a reference to an assembler source, reads its content and returns a structure of `line_encaps` type containing the heads of two distinct bilinked lists, one of `line` tipe and the other one of `symb_tab` tipe.

 ## Internal architecture
 This parser is not a monolithic piece of software, but a collection of functions (or "modules") called by the main parse() function.